Green Guru LLC Irrigation & Landscape Lighting

 Do you install PRVs and set pressure targets?

 Yes.
 We verify pressure under flow and recommend a PRV path when excessive source pressure is shortening system life.
-We tune toward a serviceable operating target (often ~65 PSI) with a regulated ceiling of 75 PSI.
 See: PRV guide and 1" PRV down-leg standard.

 Are drip conversions worth it?